How to dress when it’s hot Warm weather on the horizon? Here’s what to wear when things heat up.

 Take a tip from the trails

-Mountain bike apparel has all the benefits of traditional cycling gear, plus a little extra room to breathe.
-You’ll still get the performance-based materials, cycling-specific fit, and storage benefits of your road kit, with some added airflow and freedom of movement for days when things might get a little sticky.
+Mountain bike clothes have all the benefits of traditional cycling gear, plus a little extra room to breathe.
+You’ll still get the performance-based materials, cycling-specific fit and storage benefits of your road kit, with some added airflow and freedom of movement for days when things might get a little sticky.

 Don’t skip the baselayer

 Think baselayers are just for cold weather?
 Think again.
-Wearing a baselayer in warm weather helps quick moisture from the skin and keep you cool when you ride.
+Wearing a baselayer in warm weather helps wick moisture from the skin and keep you cool when you ride.

 Find a shadier route

 When things get hot, opt for the route with the most tree or building cover.
 A little shade can make a big difference on a hot day.

 Outdoor activity rule No. 1 – always wear sunscreen.
 But sun protection doesn’t have to end there!
 Bontrager makes a full line of skin protection products designed for sunny days, including arm covers, leg covers, knee covers and skull caps.
 If you have tattoos, this line is also great for protecting your ink.

 If you’re commuting when the temperature spikes, plan ahead and leave a little earlier than you normally would.
 That way you can ride at a slower pace and keep the sweating to a minimum.
 Once you arrive at your destination, give your body a few minutes to cool down before showering or changing your clothes.

 We know this is tough to hear – but on sweltering days, you should save the coffee for after your ride.
 Caffeine can act as a diuretic that causes your body to expel sodium and water faster than normal, which are both things you want in your body on hot rides.
 So put down that coffee mug and reach for a water bottle instead.
 You’ll thank us later.